rock-core/rock-and-syskit/source/syskit_runtime/event_loop.html.md

 ## Garbage Collection {#garbage_collection}

 The garbage collection recursively stops tasks that are not useful for an active job, as in the following video.
-Note again that compositions's stop events are emitted in the same cycle as they are commanded, while components are stopped asynchronously:
+Note again that the compositions' stop events are emitted in the same cycle as they are commanded, while components are stopped asynchronously: